mrflip/prep-wu-data/weather/ncdc/hourly/README-DirectoryStructure.txt

   +- (...)                scripts, output, graphics, writeup, etc.
   +- (...)                that extract as much as I'd need of the gameday data +- (...)                to do any runs on the computer cluster that are needed +- (...)
-I'm assuming this already has its own structure +- (...)                and there's no sense disrupting it
+I'm assume this already has its own structure +- (...)                and there's no sense disrupting it
 |
 + sports/baseball/ballparks